Are you a dividend investor

 But you can also sign up for the Pro version, which offers everything in the free version, plus stock popularity, analytics, stock analysis dashboard, dividend safety scores, unlimited linked bank feeds and priority support.
-The Pro version is $59.99 per year and starts with a seven-day free trial.
+The Pro version is $99.99 per year (when paid annually) and starts with a seven-day free trial.

 As the name implies, Dividend.com is all about dividend investing.
 Unlike some of the other tracking services on this list, Dividend.com focuses specifically on dividend stocks and funds that are based on dividend stocks.